tumcms/Open-Infra-Platform/Documentation/markdown/CodingGuideline.md

 * Define a function that handles this case specifically.
 * Provide the specific implementation as a [template specialization](https://de.cppreference.com/w/cpp/language/template_specialization).
 **NOTE:** This needs to be enclosed in `#ifdef` with the corresponding IFC version.
-* Provide a general implementation also.
+* Do not forget to provide a general implementation.

 For an example, see function `PlacementConverterT::GetCurveOfPlacement`.

 ***
 ## Data management

+ToDo:
+Here comes the descriptions for the data management part of Core.